The Western Express Case

 Sentencing

 After the guilty verdicts, the case proceeded to sentencing.
-We (representing the People of the State of New York) recommended what we thought was fair and why.
-Because of the complexity of this case, my submissions were typically written, followed by oral argument in court (but most state court cases rely less on written submissions but more on verbal statements made in court).
+We (representing the People of the State of New York) recommended the sentence we thought was fair and why.
+Because of the complexity of this case, my submissions were typically written, followed by oral argument in court.
+Consider that most state court cases rely less on written submissions but mostly on verbal statements made in court.
 The defense recommended what they thought was fair, and ultimately the judge sentenced the defendants.

 And that was (pretty much) the end of the Western Express case.